-• Board Policy 345 (Credit Hour Policy) ensures that the college's requirements of course contact hours comply with Federal and accrediting agency guidelines.
-The credit-hour policy also ensures that the college provides undergraduate level credit courses under a semester system of approximately fifteen (15) weeks each semester per academic year (or provides equivalent courses in the summer session) to allow for breadth and depth of learning.

-- Board Policy 306 (Comprehensive Assessment of Instructional Programs, Student Services, Administrative Units and the Board of Trustees) ensures that the college evaluates its programs to determine program effectiveness and implement program improvement strategies.
-Continual assessment of programs ensures that the college improves the quality of academic offerings and career and technical training in order to achieve expected learning outcomes. - Board Policy 335 (Workforce Development Advisory Committees for Career and Technical Education) ensures that the college provides its students with quality jobtraining by establishing workforce development advisory committees.
+- Board Policy 345 (Credit Hour Policy) ensures that the college's requirements of course contact hours comply with Federal and accrediting agency guidelines.
+The credit-hour policy also ensures that the college provides undergraduate level credit courses under a semester system of approximately fifteen (15) weeks each semester per academic year (or provides equivalent courses in the summer session) to allow for breadth and depth of learning. - Board Policy 306 (Comprehensive Assessment of Instructional Programs, Student Services, Administrative Units and the Board of Trustees) ensures that the college evaluates its programs to determine program effectiveness and implement program improvement strategies.
+Continual assessment of the programs ensures that the college improves the quality of academic offerings and career and technical training in order to achieve expected learning outcomes. - Board Policy 335 (Workforce Development Advisory Committees for Career and Technical Education) ensures that the college provides its students with quality jobtraining by establishing workforce development advisory committees.
 The policy ensures that each CTE program of the college has one functioning workforce development advisory committee.
 These committees ensure that CTE programs reflect the appropriate breadth and depth of industry standards.
-To assist the committees, GCC provides the Student Learning Outcomes Handbook (2023-2024) and the Workforce Advisory Committee Handbook (2023-2024). - The Curriculum Manual (2023-2024) ensures that all academic programs align with the college's mission and provides information on the curriculum development and revision processes at Guam Community College (GCC) for both instructional programs and courses.
-The curriculum development and revision processes ensure that the college provides students with a quality education as stated in its mission statement. - The Student Learning Outcomes (SLO) Handbook (2023-2024) is a valuable resource for those developing and improving college curriculum.
-It provides essential context and a framework that ensures student learning outcomes are aligned with the college's mission. - Department Advisory Meeting Minutes (e.g., Culinary Food Service Department Advisory Committee Meeting, February 23, 2023) also serves as evidence that department advisory boards are assisting faculty with the development of relevant, quality academic programs that provide students with the knowledge and training to become successful in the workforce.
+To assist the committees, GCC provides the Student Learning Outcomes Handbook and the Workforce Advisory Committee Handbook. - The Curriculum Manual ensures that all academic programs align with the college's mission and provides information on the curriculum development and revision processes at Guam Community College (GCC) for both instructional programs and courses.
+The curriculum development and revision processes ensure that the college provides students with a quality education as stated in its mission statement. - The Student Learning Outcome (SLO) Handbook is a valuable resource for those developing and improving college curriculum.
+It provides essential context and a framework that ensures student learning outcomes are aligned with the college's mission. - Department Advisory Meeting Minutes also serve as evidence that department advisory boards are assisting faculty with the development of relevant, quality academic programs that provide students with the knowledge and training to become successful in the workforce.

-Board Policy 340 (Distance Education Policy) is GCC's Distance Education Policy and aligns with the Policy on Distance Education and Correspondence Education from the Western Association of Schools and Colleges (WASC), Accrediting Commission for Community and Junior Colleges (ACCJC).
+Board Policy 340 is GCC's Distance Education Policy and aligns with the Policy on Distance Education and Correspondence Education from the Western Association of Schools and Colleges (WASC), Accrediting Commission for Community and Junior Colleges (ACCJC).
+Distance education (DE) refers to the practice of providing educational services - either instruction or support services - to students who are physically separated from the individuals providing the service, which includes the use of computer and Internet-based educational services as well as video and audio services to accomplish the instruction.
 The Distance Education policy provides another learning modality for GCC students in addition to the face-to-face instruction that the college provides.

 The college has also responded to the needs of its population by developing its first distance education degree program.
 In April 2021, the ACCJC Committee on Substantive Change approved GCC's Associate of Science degree program in International Hotel Management (IHM).
-The distance education program offers students more flexibility in the pursuit of their degree and responds to the needs of students who may be working, caring for others, or have issues with transportation.
+The distance education program offers students more flexibility in their pursuit of their degree and responds to the needs of students who may be working, caring for others, or have issues with transportation.